 Children with special or unique needs are placed with Foster Families who are specially trained to meet these needs.
 These homes are required to meet the above training requirements and receive the same opportunities and support as traditional Foster Care Families.

-All Bethesda Foster Parents must attend thirty hours of pre-service training (including CPR and First Aid) before children are placed in their homes.
-Traditional Foster Care requires 32 hours; Kinship, 6 hours; and Therapeutic, 44 hours.
+All Bethesda Foster Parents must attend a minimum of sixteen hours of pre-service training (including CPR and First Aid) before children are placed in their homes.
 Additionally, all Foster Parents must meet yearly training requirements ranging from 10 to 20 hours.

 Foster Homes and families are evaluated yearly to assure their compliance with agency and governmental standards.
 Staff, who meet with families monthly (more often if necessary), identify areas of concern – for the child or the family – and develop ways to assist with addressing the concerns.
 Foster families have access to twenty-for hour support services.